 It's funny, after the early 2000s, lip stains might have slightly drifted away, but the fans of them didn't.
 After matte liquid lipsticks became such a huge trend in the early aughts, brands pivoted their focus and forgot all about stains.
 However, people still ask me all the time, "Who makes the best stain?"
 The answer is, well, they're pretty hard to find, and all the good ones are coming out of K Beauty (of course), which means they're often hard to get your hands on.

 Well, you can thank Ariana, because r.e.m. is pulling up with the goods.
-The new practically Permanent Lip Stain Marker is available in four lightweight, pigmented shades, and 100% of consumers who tested said the product didn't bleed or run.
+The practically Permanent Lip Stain Marker is available in four lightweight, pigmented shades, and 100% of consumers who tested said the product didn't bleed or run, according to the brand.

 The shade pictured above is a bright strawberry pink named Popular, which is, no doubt, a reference to her upcoming role as Galinda in the Wicked movie.